devkcud/devkcud/README.md

 ## 🤝 Let's Talk

 Want to collaborate?
 Need tooling for your project?
-Hiring someone to document the good the bad and the ugly?
+Hiring someone to document the good, the bad, and the ugly?

 - 📧 Proton: `patommmmm@proton.me` (preferred)
 - 📨 Gmail: `andrescalisejr@gmail.com`